Susceptibility Testing of Streptococcus pneumoniae

 Learn more about Case Studies in Clinical Microbiology (online CE course)

-Susceptibility Testing: Streptococcus pneumoniae
+Susceptibility Testing of Streptococcus pneumoniae

 Oxacillin screening test to determine penicillin susceptibility in sites other than cerebrospinal fluid (CSF)

-NOTE: CLSI states that oxacillin is the surrogate (screening) test for penicillin.
+Note: CLSI states that oxacillin is the surrogate (screening) test for penicillin.
 A susceptible zone predicts susceptibility to penicillin, ampicillin, and other antibiotics.
 Note that pneumococcal infections are not treated with oxacillin.

 S. pneumoniae isolates from CSF